MohanGuo/Equivariant_Diffusion/blogpost.md

 Figure 6: Illustration of a bimodal distribution evolving to a Gaussian over time
 </p>

-As one might be familiar with from other disciplines, such process often hints itself to be well described with a differential equation.
+Such process are often well described with a differential equation.
 In the next sections we look closely at the work of Yang Song [5,6] and others to examine how they leverage the existence of such an Ordinary Differential Equation (ODE) to generate strong samples much faster.

 <br>